 Are you a student, post-doctoral fellow or early career investigator?
 If you would like the chance to present your research idea and gain valuable feedback from leaders in the field, you can apply for the opportunity to give a five-minute “Ignite-style" Talk at the 2017 TOS Bio-Behavioral Research Section Business Meeting on Wednesday, Nov.
 1 at ObesityWeek 2017 in Washington, DC.

 To be considered, please submit a project narrative (500 words or less) by August 4, 2017 to email@example.com.
 Your narrative should include:

 - An innovate, creative, and exciting idea related to obesity research

 - Brief overview of the approach

-An Ignite Talk is a high-energy, fast and fun presentation where speakers present on a subject accompanied by 20 slides that auto-advance every 15 seconds.
+An "Ignite-style" Talk is a high-energy, fast and fun presentation where speakers present on a subject accompanied by 20 slides that auto-advance every 15 seconds.
 Using this format, presenters will be expected to discuss the following in five minutes: